andzh1/Competitive-programming/README.md

 # Competitive-programming
-Some algorithms prom book "Competitive programming" by Antti Laaksonen
+Some algorithms from book "Competitive programming" by Antti Laaksonen